micro-os-plus/micro-test-plus-xpack/README.md

 bar to C++ 20.

 - for complex applications, test cases can be grouped in test suites
-- test suites can be located in separate compile units, and automatically register themselves to the runner;
+- test suites can be located in separate compilation units, and automatically register themselves to the runner;
 - a test suite is a named sequence of test cases
-- a test case is a named sequence of expectations
+- a test case is a named sequence of conditions expected to be true
-- test conditions are either common logical expressions, or check if an exception was thrown
+- test conditions are either common logical expressions, or they check if an exception was thrown (or no exception was thrown)
-- each test conditions either succeeds or fails
+- each test condition either succeeds or fails
-- the test progress is shown on STDOUT, with each test expectation on a separate line, prefixed with either a check sign (✓) or a cross sign (✗)
+- the test progress is shown on STDOUT, with each test condition on a separate line, prefixed with either a check sign (✓) or a cross sign (✗)
-- failed expectations display the location in the file and the expected and actual values
+- failed expectations display the location in the file and the actual values used in the expression evaluation
 - the main result of the test is passed back as the process exit code

-If there is at least one successful test and there are no failed tests, each test suite is successful; if all tests suites are successful, the process returns 0 as exit value.
+If there is at least one successful tested condition and there are no failed tests, each test suite is considered successful;
+if all tests suites are successful, the process returns 0 as exit value.

 ### ISTQB Glossary